Cr4zyD14m0nd/TareaSocialEngennering/ModeloReportePhishing.md

 Tasks to do:

-1. Create a phishin campaing hosted in Digital Ocean
+1. Create a phishing campaing hosted in Digital Ocean
 2. Create a phishing campaing with malware in Gophish.

 ## Description